 Phishing scams zero in on crucial information related to online wallets.
 The primary objective of these scams is to obtain the private keys of a crypto wallet-a sequence of alphanumeric characters functioning as a password and essential for opening your crypto.

-Phishing scams stand out as prevalent threats in the realm of online security, with the FBI reporting that over 300,000 individuals (Page 8) succumbed to such scams in 2022.
+Phishing scams stand out as prevalent threats in the realm of online security, with the FBI reporting that over 300,000 individuals (page 8) succumbed to such scams in 2022.
 Shockingly, the collective losses amounted to a staggering $52 million, emphasizing the need for heightened awareness and caution in safeguarding personal crypto assets.

 To avoid falling victim to scams, it's crucial to take specific actions and stay vigilant.
 If you detect any warning signs, refrain from clicking on links or sending money.
 Additionally: